jhap1982/giveituruguay/1999/1999-10-29 - Hartwall Arena, Helsinki, Finland/README.md

 ## Setlist

-Freaky Styley part of
+1. Freaky Styley part of
-Around the World
+2. Around the World
-Give It Away
+3. Give It Away
-Tiny Dancer part of JOHN
+4. Tiny Dancer part of JOHN
-Scar Tissue
+5. Scar Tissue
-My Lovely Man
+6. My Lovely Man
-Otherside
+7. Otherside
-Blackeyed Blonde
+8. Blackeyed Blonde
-I Could Have Lied
+9. I Could Have Lied
-Organic Anti-Beat Box Band
+10. Organic Anti-Beat Box Band
-I Like Dirt
+11. I Like Dirt
-If You Have to Ask
+12. If You Have to Ask
-Easily
+13. Easily
-London Calling tease
+14. London Calling tease
-Right on Time
+15. Right on Time
-Under the Bridge
+16. Under the Bridge
-Me and My Friends
+17. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-Sir Psycho Sexy
+18. Sir Psycho Sexy
-The Power of Equality
+19. The Power of Equality

 ## Notes